Aivision-tang29/master/README.md

-# new upload is CS20Si a part lession code
+# new upload is CS20Si a part of lession code